 To be accepted as a co-terminal student, applicants must be current Rensselaer students and submit a completed application by January 30 of their junior year.

-The goal of this hybrid theory-creative curriculum is to:
+The goal of the curriculum is to:

 - Enable students to transform the medium of games and the games industry through building games